pepesync/dev-docs/docs/use-mainnet/info-contracts.md

 ## Network status

-You can find out how to navigate to Linea network status [here](./../network-status/index.mdx).
+You can find out how to navigate to PepeSync network status [here](./../network-status/index.mdx).

 ## Network information